tonygilkerson/ckad/practice-questions/question.md

         port: 8000
       initialDelaySeconds: 60
     livenessProbe:
-      # need to add it to liveness probe as well
+      # need to add this to both readiness and liveness probes
       initialDelaySeconds: 60
       httpGet:
         path: /health